mhirmand/uav-delivery-optimization-dp/README.md

 ### Output Format
 For each test case, output:
 1. The minimal total time (in seconds) rounded to 3 decimal places.
-2. The optimal path as a sequence of visited waypoint indices (starting from 0 for the origin and ending at N+1 for the terminal point).
+2. The optimal path as a sequence of visited waypoint indices.
+Start and end points are not included in the list.
+It assumed that waypoint indicies range from 1 to N.

 ## Examples